Similar Scaling Relations for the Gas Content of Galaxies across Environments to z ~ 3.5: Discussion

 \section{Discussion}

 For $M_{*}$ $\gtrsim$ 10$^{10}$ $M_{\odot}$ star-forming and starburst galaxies, we find no significant evidence for the environmental dependence of their molecular gas mass, gas mass fraction, and depletion timescale since $z$ $\sim$ 3.5.
-This seems to be at odds with some studies showing that some environmentally driven processes such as ram-pressure is responsible for stripping the gas and dust content of galaxies in dense environments, resulting in a lower gas mass and gas fraction than their field counterparts (see references in \citealp{Boselli14}).
+This seems to be at odds with some studies showing that some environmentally driven process such as ram pressure is responsible for stripping the gas and dust content of galaxies in dense environments, resulting in a lower gas mass and gas fraction than their field counterparts (see references in \citealp{Boselli14}).

-Ram-pressure stripping is particularly effective in low-mass $\lesssim$ 10$^{9}$ $M_{\odot}$ galaxies (e.g.; \citealp{Fillingham16}) as the gravitational bounding force of more massive systems might be strong enough to keep its gas content.
-However, there is evidence for ram-pressure stripping occurring in more massive galaxies as well (e.g.; \citealp{Poggianti17a}).
-Although observations of the HI deficiencies in cluster galaxies suggest that ram-pressure stripping is significant (e.g.; \citealp{Cayatte90,Gavazzi05}), it seems that the molecular gas is less vulnerable to stripping as it is much denser and the observations of the radial distribution of HI and H$_{2}$ gas in nearby galaxies show a much extended HI than H$_{2}$, making molecular gas more bound to the host galaxy and less prone to stripping.
-This is supported by the lack of environmental effects on the molecular gas content of galaxies as seen in some studies (e.g.; \citealp{Kenney89,Koyama17}).
-However, others find lower (e.g.; \citealp{Fumagalli09}) molecular gas in denser environments, suggesting that ram pressure is still strong enough on stripping the H$_{2}$ gas.
-The study by \cite{Mok16} find an excess of molecular gas in denser environments although the difference between H$_{2}$ mass in dense and less dense regions is not significant (within $\sim$ 2$\sigma$ in best cases) according to their tables 2 and 3.
+Ram-pressure stripping is particularly effective in low-mass $\lesssim$ 10$^{9}$ $M_{\odot}$ galaxies (e.g., \citealp{Fillingham16}) as the gravitational bounding force of more massive systems might be strong enough to keep its gas content.
+However, there is evidence for ram-pressure stripping occurring in more massive galaxies as well (e.g., \citealp{Poggianti17a}).
+Although observations of the HI deficiencies in cluster galaxies suggest that ram-pressure stripping is significant (e.g., \citealp{Cayatte90,Gavazzi05}), it seems that the molecular gas is less vulnerable to stripping as it is much denser and the observations of the radial distribution of HI and H$_{2}$ gas in nearby galaxies show a much more extended HI than H$_{2}$, making molecular gas more bound to the host galaxy and less prone to stripping.
+This is supported by the lack of environmental effects on the molecular gas content of galaxies as seen in some studies (e.g., \citealp{Kenney89,Koyama17}).
+However, others find lower (e.g., \citealp{Fumagalli09}) molecular gas in denser environments, suggesting that ram pressure is still strong enough on stripping the H$_{2}$ gas.
+The study by \cite{Mok16} finds an excess of molecular gas in denser environments although the difference between H$_{2}$ mass in dense and less dense regions is not significant (within $\sim$ 2$\sigma$ in the best cases), according to their tables 2 and 3.